Google Tells Us About Ways to Rewrite Search Queries

 Those query and snippet pairs might also be used as a training body for statistical machine learning.
 Text from the documents themselves, from anchor text in links pointing to those documents, and other information about words appearing in those results such as whether they were used in the page title, or if they are part of a string of text that is relevant to the query used may also be considered.

-3) Look at phrase and paraphrase pairs
+3) Look at phrase and paraphrase pairs to rewrite search queries

 Like our examples above of “how to ship a box,” and “how to transport a box,” these phrases can be translated into the same term in another language, and that term might be reasonably translated back into either phrase.